refactoror/SelBlocks/README.md

 ## Installation

-The [Firefox installer](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide-sel-blocks/) is available from the firefox addons site, or just search for it in your addons menu.
+The [Firefox installer](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide-sel-blocks/) is the latest published release.
+It is available from the firefox addons site, or just search for it in your addons menu.

+To install the latest development version, clone this repository and put a file in your firefox extensions directory called `sel-blocks@chris.noe`.
+In that file just paste the full path to the `sel-blocks-fx_xpi` directory.
+Now, you'll be able to get the cutting edge latest stuff by pulling it in whenever you want.
+As an added bonus, when you switch branches the extension will load with that branch's code.

-The Selenium server extension file is in "/user extension/user-extensions.js".
+The Selenium server extension file is at "/user extension/user-extensions.js".
 Grab a copy and follow the directions in the SeleniumHTMLRunner.cmd file.

 ## Documentation